nagaspammer1200/SnakeGamePython/README.md

 This is a classic Snake game implemented in Python using Pygame library.
 Inspired by my college mates' Python projects, I developed a Python Snake game with ChatGPT's assistance.
 <br/>
 Features

-Play the classic Snake game with colorful graphics.
-Score and multiplier system based on the type and number of foods eaten.
-Pause functionality with a keyboard shortcut.
-Game over screen with score and multiplier display.
-Responsive and intuitive controls using arrow keys.
-Randomized food spawns with different colors and effects on scoring.
 <br/><br/>
-Connect with me on social media:

-        LinkedIn: linkedin.com/in/sreekanth-p-s-867515290/
-        Github: github.com/nagaspammer1200
-        Discord: discordapp.com/users/newuserdontflame_27297_69611
+1. Play the classic Snake game with colorful graphics. <br/>
+2. Score and multiplier system based on the type and number of foods eaten.<br/>
+3. Pause functionality with a keyboard shortcut.<br/>
+4. Game over screen with score and multiplier display.<br/>
+5. Responsive and intuitive controls using arrow keys.<br/>
+6. Randomized food spawns with different colors and effects on scoring.<br/><br/>

 <br/><br/><br/>
 Installation<br/>